WDI-SEA/react-development-course-materials/02-React State/07-to-do-list-part2-exercise.md

 ## Adding Items (Cont.)

-* `handleChange`, for when we type characters into an input field and change the value of `newItem`.
+* Create `handleChange`, for when we type characters into an input field and change the value of `newItem`.

     - We'll need to get the current value of the input field and set state accordingly.

 > Create this function with an event parameter.
 Inside the function, change the state of `newItem` to `e.target.value`.
 This will be the value the user entered into the form.

-* `addItem`, for when we submit the form.
+* Create `addItem`, for when we submit the form.

   * We'll need to make a copy of `toDoItemArray`, push the `newItem`, set state, and finally clear `newItem`.

 > Create this function with an event parameter of `e`.
 Inside the function, create a new variable that's initialized to the value of the array saved in state.
 Then, use `yourArray.push(<value>)` to push the new item from the state into the array.
 Set the `newItem` state back to an empty string and the `toDoItemArray` state to your new array.